By: Sophie Herring, Director, White Space Strategy

-Once you’ve settled on a vision for your business in 2030, and mapped out what you want to achieve, the hard work begins!
+Once you’ve settled on a vision for your company, and mapped out what you want to achieve, the hard work begins!
 White Space Strategy Director Sophie Herring has shared her 5 top tips for building a strategy to realise your ambitions…

 Tip #1 = Understand your customers

-Getting to know your customers’ needs and expectations now, and how these could change over time, is a crucial cornerstone of any growth strategy to 2030.
+Getting to know your customers’ needs and expectations now, and how these could change over time, is a crucial cornerstone of any growth strategy.
 This applies across both B2B and B2C markets.

 Start by building a picture of today – who are your customers?
 What are their most pressing priorities?
 How does your product or service add value to them?
 What are their unmet needs?
 Then layer future trends over this, and continually update the picture.
 Consider which growing customer groups could be your core customers of tomorrow, and how you can evolve to meet their unmet needs.